Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 The way Nikon’s styling options are set up is more reminiscent of the older Fujifilm cameras.
 Take a base pre-loaded “style” and further edit it.
 Save it as your own named custom style.
 Refine it as needed for your current situation.
 Jump to a new styling setting appropriate for the scene or mood, as you would change a roll of film.
 Save/change just the styles without having to tie focus or shooting settings to it.

 There is a vast online library of Nikon “film recipes,” just as there are Fujifilm “film recipes.”
 Unlike Fujifilm, though, these Nikon simulations are files that can be transferred directly into your camera.
 Go to nikonpc.com for some ideas (just don’t pay much attention to the preview images; they’re not very accurate).
-Use Nikon Picture Control Utility 2 to create your own vast library of film simulations on your computer.
+Use Nikon Picture Control Utility 2 to create your own vast library of “film simulations” on your computer.

 Fujifilm’s small form factor & awesome lenses

 This is where I don’t think Nikon will ever be able to touch Fujifilm – at least immediately.
 The Nikon Zfc, the crop sensor camera, is about the size of a Fujifilm X-T5, even though it’s more in the X-T30 class.
-The Nikon Zf, the full-frame model, will naturally be even larger.
+The Nikon Zf, the full-frame model, is naturally even larger.

 Nikon’s Z-mount lenses, even the crop sensor versions, are mostly larger than Fujifilm X-mount lenses.
 And that’s because Z mount is used on both full frame and APS-C cameras.
 It’s great for compatibility between the two formats but not great if you don’t care to use full-frame.
 The native lens selection is limited, and so is the quality.